iqbalabd/iqbalabd.github.io/content/posts/2022/psf-board-elections-2022-01-en.md

 This is where you can see if a particular nominee is trying to push agendas which are similar or close to those that you think are important above.
 Why are they running?
 What are they trying to change?
 What are they trying to improve?
 Who are they representing?

-This is an important part of the nomination statement, so we should read these carefully, and should be a big consideration on your part when choosing a nominee.

 (Maximum 3 points)

 ### Their progression

 A nominee's progression represents their history in working towards a particular point in time.
 What have they been doing up until this point?
 Were they committing code to GitHub as a core dev?
 Were they presenting quality ideas to the community?
 Were they fund raising to help other communities to do their work?
 Were they organizing people for PyCon's?

 Remember that serving on the PSF board is not the only way to have impact on the community or the language.
 Maintaining a library is one way to do it.
 We already have the [steering council](https://peps.python.org/pep-0013/) that will have a more direct impact on how the language evolves.
 [Organizing your local PyLadies](http://kit.pyladies.com/en/latest/prospective/index.html) or [DjangoGirls](https://organize.djangogirls.org/) chapter will have more impact in opening doors to underrepresented people.